PMs Kamyab Jawan Programme Launched For Youth Uplift - UrduPoint

 PM's Kamyab Jawan Programme Launched For Youth Uplift

-Prime Minister Youth Affairs Programme (PMYAP) has launched 'PM's Kamyab Jawan Programme' for the socio-economic development of youth for having their productive role in the progress of the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Aug, 2019 ) :Prime Minister Youth Affairs Programme (PMYAP) has launched 'PM's Kamyab Jawan Programme' for the socio-economic development of youth for having their productive role in the progress of the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Aug, 2019 ) :Prime Minister Youth Affairs Programme (PMYAP) has launched 'PM's Kamyab Jawan Programme' for the socio-economic development of youth for having their productive role in the progress of country.

 These initiatives will focus on '3Es' that included education, employment and engagement while implementing six flagship programmes.